 - Making the Paperlike more rough was likely to cause more light refraction, not less.

 - Getting rid of the light refraction would likely mean reducing the surface friction.

 This was quite the conundrum because manufacturing the Paperlike 1 involved a reductive process.
 The flat surface was made rough by removing material from it.
 The material was removed by shooting microbeads at the surface, which removed material in such a way that it achieved the right surface roughness.
 However, this also meant that surface would be 100% affected by the microbeads.

 But we knew we couldn’t let our community of loyal Paperlikers down, so we put our heads down and went back to the drawing board and came up with an all-new manufacturing method.

 After months of designing, prototyping, and testing, we finally found the solution: an all-new development we call Nanodots® Surface Technology.
-Essentially, Nanodots® are tiny dots sprinkled across the screen protector's foil.
-These dots don't disturb the light as nearly as much as the random uneven texture from the first Paperlike, thus you get a rougher screen with less refraction.
+Essentially, Nanodots® are microbeads sprinkled across the screen protector's foil.
+These microbeads don't disturb the light as nearly as much as the random uneven texture from the first Paperlike, thus you get a rougher screen with less refraction.